 When "Dinny" Burns passed away on Sunday, June 7th, after a short illness, everybody at Archer depot lost a friend, and the Chicago Surface Lines lost one of their oldest and most trusted employees.
 Everybody at Archer will miss him with his harmless jokes and witty remarks.
-As Mr. Bowles aptly expressed it:- "There was only one 'Dinny' Burns."
-More More details as to his years of service, etc., will be found in another column.
-We extend our deepest sympathy to his bereaved wife and family.
+As Mr. Bowles aptly expressed it:-"There was only one 'Dinny' Burns."
+Mor More details as to his years of service, etc., will be found in another column.
+We extend our deepest sympathy to his bereaved wife and be able to go home in a few days.

-Jerry Horan was still in the West Side Hospital on Saturday, June 14th, but expected to be able to go home in a few days.
+Jerry Horan was still in the West Side Hos-pital on Saturday, June 14th, but expected to